 The White House informed journalists that it had no involvement in the incident that took place on Monday night near the palace.
 Internal discussions between security forces suggested a misunderstanding, as evidenced by one member’s description after shots were fired.

-The gunfire occurred after a large-scale U.S. military operation, known as Operation Absolute Resolve, led to the capture of Maduro and his wife, Cilia Flores.
-This operation, which involved over 150 aircraft from 20 airbases, resulted in injuries among U.S. service members, although Trump reassured that they were all in good condition.
+The gunfire occurred two days after a large-scale U.S. military operation, known as Operation Absolute Resolve, led to the capture of Maduro and his wife, Cilia Flores, on Jan.
+3. This operation, which involved over 150 aircraft from 20 airbases, resulted in injuries among U.S. service members, although Trump reassured that they were all in good condition.

 Maduro and Flores were taken from their bedroom during the early morning raid and were transported to New York to face federal charges.
 Maduro pleaded not guilty when he appeared in a federal court on Jan.
 5. He is currently being held at the Metropolitan Detention Center in Brooklyn.

-When asked about his vision for Venezuela’s immediate future, Trump stated that he would be the one in charge.
-He further explained that the U.S. would oversee Venezuela until a safe and proper transition can be arranged.
+When asked about his vision for Venezuela’s immediate future, Trump said that he would be the one in charge.
+He further explained that the U.S. would oversee Venezuela until a safe and proper transition could be arranged.
 However, he did not provide many details about how or when this transition would take place.
-Trump stated that U.S. Secretary of State Marco Rubio, Defense Secretary Pete Hegseth, Vice President JD Vance, and White House deputy chief of staff for policy Stephen Miller would guide U.S. involvement.
+Trump stated that U.S. Secretary of State Marco Rubio, Defense Secretary Pete Hegseth, Vice President JD Vance, and White House Deputy Chief of Staff for Policy Stephen Miller would guide U.S. involvement.

 A main aspect of Trump’s plan for Venezuela involves American control of the nation’s oil sector.
 From Mar-a-Lago, Trump announced that U.S. oil companies would repair the country’s deteriorating infrastructure and start turning a profit for the nation.